Generating series of a new class of orthogonal Shimura varieties: Background

-This definition can be extended for $Y \subset X$ a irreducible subvariety of codimension $p$ of $X$.
-We can define smooth forms $g_Y$ of logarithmic type along $Y$ such that $[g_Y]$ satisfies (\ref{green_current}) and we call such smooth forms {\it Green forms of $Y$ in $X$}.
+is a Green current.
+We call such smooth forms {\it Green forms of $Y$ in $X$}.
 We will occasionally abuse notation and use $g_Y$ for both the Green form and the Green current corresponding to $g_Y$.